Understanding RC Helicopter Lift

 • Something dragging in the drive train, or overly tight/binding gears.

-• Bad connectors.
+• Bad wiring or connectors.

 Collective Pitch RC Helicopter Lift Control